 The Philadelphia Museum of Art

-If you are a fan of art, the Philadelphia Art Museum needs to be on your list.
+Art lovers must visit the Philadelphia Art Museum.
 While small, the museum is home to a wonderful collection of impressionist art, and you can find works by some of the most famous painters throughout history on its walls.

 The Rocky Statue and Rocky Stairs